Arduboy/Kit/README.md

 ## Eagle and Gerber Board Files

-Use your favorite PCB board manufacturer to produce your own circuit boards
+Use your favorite PCB board manufacturer to produce your own circuit boards.
+Files are contained within the Board Files folder

 ## Bill of Materials